ahadjidj/Streaming-Workshop-with-HDF/README.md

 Unfortunately, we don't have another cluster to deploy our flow so let's deploy it in the same instance.
 Add a new PG to NiFi, click on import, and select your flow.
 Explore registry features: for instance, change variable in the second instance, make changes in the first instance, and save the new flow version.
 This should not impact your local variables.

 # Lab 4
 The objective of this lab is to ingest web applications logs with MiNiFi.
-Each Web application generates logs on customer behaviour on the website.
-An event is a JSON line that describe a user behaviour on a product web page and gives information on:
+Each web application generates logs on customer behaviour on the website.
+An event is a JSON line that describes a user behaviour on a product web page and gives information on:
   - Id: the user browsing the website. id = 0 means that the user is not connected or not known.
   - Product: the product id that the customer has looked at.
-  - Sessionduration: how long the customer spent on the product web page.
-A short duration means that the user is not interesed by the product and is only browsing.
+  - Sessionduration: how long the customer stayed on the product web page.
+A short duration means that the user is not interested by the product and is only browsing.
   - Buy: a boolean that indicates if the user bought the product or not
   - Price: the total amount of money that the customer spent

-We will simulate the web apps by writting directly events to files inside the tmp folder.
+We will simulate the web apps by writing directly events to the files inside the tmp folder.
 The final objective will be to add browsing information to customer data in Elasticsearch.
 This will be the first step for the customer 360 view.

 ## Design MiNiFi pipeline
 Before working on the MiNiFi pipeline, we need to prepare an Input port to receive data from the agent.
 In the NiFi root Canvas, add an Input port and call it **SRC2_InputFromWebApps**.